prism/PrismRefracted/README.md

 Please be patient as I work to get this project where I want, establish documentation, build servers, etc.

 - [**Discord**][discord] - Please visit discord for help before opening issues.

-# Rough Roadmap

-A lot of this code is nearing a decade old.
-Some things really can be better:

-- Convert command handling to ACF
-- Replace all database crud with a Storage approach like we did in Prism for Sponge.
-Allow mongoDB.
-- Fix non-standard SQL issues, re-evaluate efficiency stuff.
-- Improve how hikari configs are used.
-- Properly checkstyle and fix formatting to my tastes
-- Bring back Prism WebUI
-- Consider moving ore alerts, etc to a separate plugin

 ## License